vivax3794/Python-Ideas-blog/anti-lambda.md

 ```python
 a.sort(key=lambda x: x[1])
 ```
-And look at the 2 methods on how to use something else!
+And look at the 2 methods mentioned above!

 ## Using normal def
 this is a easy fix.